The neural and cognitive mechanisms of adaptive and maladaptive emotion-behaviour interactions in naturalistic tasks

 Deciding what to do when for how long – self-organizing one’s behaviour – is an important feature of daily life.
 Emotions arise providing short-cuts for the computational complexities.
 Yet, we still know relatively little about the underlying cognitive and neural mechanisms.
 EMOBB will establish the computational, cognitive and neural underpinnings of the rich interplay between emotions and self-organized behaviour in naturalistic environments overcoming three key challenges.

 First, previous work has almost exclusively relied on tasks structured into experimenter-determined trials – thus how people self-organized behaviour could not be measured.
-To overcome this, EMOBB will combine novel naturalistic tasks in which people have freedom what to do when for how long with subjective and objective measures of emotions.
+To overcome this, EMOBB will combine novel naturalistic tasks in which people have freedom in what to do, when, and for how long with subjective and objective measures of emotions.

 This will be made possible through a computational modelling approach that allows dissecting and quantifying even complex behaviour-emotion interactions.